JonathanMagson/FeatureNavigation/Featurenavigation.md

    - Manually enter an Object ID in the "Current Object ID" text box and press Enter to zoom to that feature.

 ## Logging
-- The Add-in logs the timestamp and Object ID of the feature being navigated to in a log file located at `C:\Users\<user_name>\Documents\ArcGIS\AddIns\FeatureSelectionLog.txt`.
+- The Add-in logs the timestamp and Object ID of the feature being navigated to in a log file located at `C:\Users\<user_name>\Documents\ArcGIS\AddIns\FeatureNavigationLog.txt`.

 ## Installation
 1. Download the Add-in package.
 2. Double-click the Add-in file to install it in ArcGIS Pro.

 ## Support
-For any issues or questions, please contact [Your Support Contact Information].
+For any issues or questions, please contact jonathan.magson@environment.nsw.gov.au